It doesn’t matter whether you plan on raising five chickens or fifty – it’s essential that you outfit your coop with the right gear.

 Good ventilation is also key in a chicken coop.
 You need to have a well-ventilated coop to eliminate moisture and reduce heat.

 Note that I didn’t include the need for a heater or a fan on this list.
-Some people will include these features in their coops, but in my opinion, neither are necessary (and can actually prove to be dangerous).
+Some people will include these features in their coops, but in my opinion, neither is necessary (and can actually prove to be dangerous).

 Why, you might ask?